UltraStar-Deluxe/format/spec.md

 The `AUDIO` header contains a file reference (as defined in section 3.2.) to an audio file.
 This file contains the full version of a song (including instrumentals and vocals).
 Supported audio formats are an implementation detail.

+> [!CAUTION]
+>
+> If media files should follow a specific naming scheme has not been decided yet.

 ### 3.6.
 The `MP3` Header

 ```